Chapter 3. Using Cygwin

 The Cygwin Mount Table

 The /etc/fstab file is used to map Win32 drives and network shares into Cygwin's internal POSIX directory tree.
 This is a similar concept to the typical UNIX fstab file.
 The mount points stored in /etc/fstab are globally set for all users.
 Sometimes there's a requirement to have user specific mount points.
 The Cygwin DLL supports user specific fstab files.
-These are stored in the directory /etc/fstab.d and the name of the file is the Cygwin username of the user, as it's stored in the /etc/passwd file.
-The content of the user specifc file is identical to the system-wide fstab file.
+These are stored in the directory /etc/fstab.d and the name of the file is the Cygwin username of the user, as it's created from the Windows account database or stored in the /etc/passwd file (see the section called “Mapping Windows accounts to POSIX accounts”).
+The structure of the user specific file is identical to the system-wide fstab file.

 The file fstab contains descriptive information about the various file systems. fstab is only read by programs, and not written; it is the duty of the system administrator to properly create and maintain this file.
 Each filesystem is described on a separate line; fields on each line are separated by tabs or spaces.
 Lines starting with '#' are comments.